-Page Paragraph or Policy Number Proposed Modification Reason Settlement Boundary.
-The new Housing Settlement Boundary is illustrated on Map 4 and the Policies Map.
+Page Paragraph or Policy Number Proposed Modification Settlement Boundary is illustrated on Map 4 and the Policies Map.
 In accordance with the adopted and emerging planning policies for Wickhambrook, new development will be focused within the Housing Settlement Boundary.
 This approach will ensure that the largely undeveloped countryside in the remainder of the Neighbourhood Area will remain preserved and the distinct settlement form is maintained.
 The indication of the Housing Settlement Boundary in the Neighbourhood Plan cannot preclude future local plan documents reviewing the Boundary and amending it to reflect housing allocations in that plan.
-16 4.10 Merge paragraph 4.10 with paragraph 4.9 To bring the Plan up-to-date 17 4.12 Amend as follows: Outside the Housing Settlement Boundary, there are groups of dwellings that would conform with Policy DM27 LP26 of the Draft Local Plan in that they form a "closely knit 'cluster' of 10 seven or more existing dwellings adjacent to or fronting an existing highway".
+Reason 16 4.10 Merge paragraph 4.10 with paragraph 4.9 To bring the Plan up-to-date 17 4.12 Amend as follows: Outside the Housing Settlement Boundary, there are groups of dwellings that would conform with Policy DM27 LP26 of the Draft Local Plan in that they form a "closely knit 'cluster' of 40 seven or more existing dwellings adjacent to or fronting an existing highway".
 These include Wickham Street adjoining the A143 and Clopton Park/Clopton Green/Bury Road.
 The Neighbourhood Plan does not define Housing Settlement Boundaries for these areas and any proposals for housing in these and other areas will be determined in accordance with Policy DM27 or any policy that supersedes it in the West Suffolk the relevant policies of the Neighbourhood Plan and Local Plan.
 To bring the Plan up-to-date 17 WHB1 Amend as follows: In the period 2023 to 2040 2041 the Neighbourhood Plan area will accommodate development commensurate with the village's designation as a Local Service Centre in the adopted Local Plan.
-New development will be focused within the defined Housing Settlement Boundary, as identified on the Policies Map., where proposals Proposals for housing development on infill plots or for small groups on redeveloped plots within the Housing Settlement In response to comments
+New development will be focused within the defined Housing Settlement Boundary, as identified on the Policies Map, where proposals Proposals for housing development on infill plots or for small groups on redeveloped plots within the Housing Settlement In response to comments

-Paragraph or Policy Page Number Proposed Modification Reason Boundary will be supported where they do not have a detrimental impact on residential amenity, the natural and historic environment, infrastructure and highways.
+Page Paragraph or Policy Number Proposed Modification Reason Boundary will be supported where they do not have a detrimental impact on residential amenity, the natural and historic environment, infrastructure and highways.
 Outside of the Settlement Boundary, priority will be given to protecting and enhancing the countryside from inappropriate development.
-Proposals will be supported in principle for: agriculture, horticulture or forestry development; affordable housing on a rural exception site that meets a proven local need; equine related activities; small scale facilities for outdoor sport and recreation, community uses, leisure and tourism; an agriculture, forestry or equine business key worker dwelling where an essential need is proven; the replacement of an existing dwelling on a one for one basis of a similar scale and floor area and small-scale residential development in accordance with other policies on housing in the countryside.
-Proposals for new buildings outside the Housing Settlement Boundary will be required to be accompanied by a Landscape and Visual Impact Assessment, or other appropriate and proportionate evidence.
+Proposals will be supported in principle for: agriculture, horticulture or forestry development; affordable housing on a rural exception site that meets a proven local need; equine related activities; Proposals for new buildings outside the Housing Settlement Boundary will be required to be accompanied by a Landscape and Visual Impact Assessment, or other appropriate and proportionate evidence.
 This should demonstrate how the proposal can be accommodated in the countryside without having a significant detrimental impact, by reason of the building's scale, materials and location, on the character and appearance of a property or the countryside and without diminishing gaps between settlements.
-18 5.2 Amend first sentence as follows: In terms of house sizes, the Parish has amany more homes with four or more bedrooms than one and two bedroomed homes.
+18 5.2 Amend first sentence as follows: In terms of house sizes, the Parish has a -many more homes with four or more bedrooms than one and two bedroomed homes.
 In response to comments 18 Figure 3 Amend layout to ensure key is not cropped In response to comments